 If you have the 3B hair type, your curls are likely big, bouncy, and voluminous.
-The “S”-shaped curls are usually about the circumference of your index finger or a sharpie marker and may vary between tight spirals and loose waves.
+The “S”-shaped curls are usually about the circumference of your index finger or a Sharpie marker and may vary between tight spirals and loose waves.
 Type 3B hair has more volume than 3A curls, but 3B curls are often more prone to dryness, frizziness, and uneven distribution.

 If you have the 3B hair type, your curls are likely big, bouncy, and voluminous.
-The “S”-shaped curls are usually about the circumference of your index finger or a sharpie marker and may vary between tight spirals and loose waves.
+The “S”-shaped curls are usually about the circumference of your index finger or a Sharpie marker and may vary between tight spirals and loose waves.

 How to Care for 3B Hair

-Because type 3B curls are more tightly coiled than some other hair types, they are often coarser, drier, and more frizz-prone.
+Because type 3B curls are more tightly coiled than other hair types, they are often coarser, drier, and more frizz-prone.
 Although 3B curls retain their shape when stretched out or wetted down, choosing hydrating, curl-defining products is essential to getting perfect, voluminous spirals.
 Here are our top tips for caring for 3B hair.

 - Pre-poo before washing.
 3B curls need extra moisture to protect against dryness and frizz.
 Before shampooing, coat your curls in a deeply hydrating conditioner or nourishing hair oil.
 Let sit for up to 30 minutes before washing and conditioning like normal.

 - Shampoo just once or twice a week.
 Washing too often can deplete the natural scalp oils your 3B curls depend on to stay soft and hydrated.
-Shampoo just once or twice a week with a shampoo formulated for curly hair and use as little as possible to keep hair clean while retaining moisture.
+Shampoo just once or twice a week with a shampoo formulated for curly hair, and use as little as possible to keep hair clean while retaining moisture.